 Related article: Homesteading lesson – Living in a 1800s SOD house

 The average American pays insurance on his life, health home, and vehicles.
 Although it’s important to have adequate insurance, a long discussion with a salesman will make your wallet thinner.
 If you want to live on a budget as a homesteader, you need to carefully analyze what you need to meet the legal requirements on property and vehicle.
 Everything else will just increase the commission of the salesman.

 Medical care and insurance is the most difficult obstacle to overcome when you aim to become self-sufficient.
 You will need to look for a county, state and city-sponsored clinics that handle most routine medical needs and bill you according to your income.

 If you live on a budget as a homesteader, you need to be energy efficient

-Driving an old clunker that consumes gas like there’s no tomorrow is not a good money saving strategy and you need a vehicle that will save money on fuel.
+Driving an old clunker that consumes gas like there’s no tomorrow is not a good money saving strategy.
+You need a vehicle that will save you money on fuel.
 Even so, you need to be careful and add up the differences in miles per gallon savings versus the cost of the newer vehicles.
 You might find it cheaper to drive the old car if you can’t afford a more fuel efficient one.

 Saving money on phone and internet

 If you plan to live on a budget as a homesteader learn to cut on the “deals and extras” the phone company sells you.
 Call waiting, caller ID or unlimited long distance are all options that you could live without.
 Getting cell phones for everyone just to take advantage of the “family plan offer” is nothing more than a trick to get you hooked on the new technology.